abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Classical logic
 ===

-Beyond the world that we inhabit and perceive every day there exist the world of *forms*.
-Although inaccessible to us, this world is the realization of all our ideas and concepts that we use in our everyday thinking.
-And this world exist outside of us and our ideas e.g. beyond all the people, there lies the prototypical person, and we are people only insofar as we resemble that person.
-Beyond all the things in the world that are strong, lies the ultimate concepts of strength, from which all of them borrow.
-This is a worldview that is due to the Greek philosopher Plato and which is sometimes called "the theory of forms".
+Beyond the world that we inhabit and perceive every day there exist the world of *forms* that, although inaccessible to us, is the realization of all our ideas and concepts that manifest themselves in the objects that we perceive. e.g. beyond all the people that have ever lived, there lies the prototypical person, and we are people only insofar as we resemble that person, beyond all the things in the world that are strong, lies the ultimate concepts of strength, from which all of them borrow etc. Although, as mere mortals, we live in the world of appearances and cannot perceive the world of forms, we can, through philosophy, "recollect" with it and know some of its features.
+This is a worldview that is due to the Greek philosopher Plato and is sometimes called the theory of forms.
 The discipline of classical logic represents an effort to think and structure our thoughts in a way that they apply to this world of forms i.e. in a "formal" way.

+True and false
+---

 The existence of the world of forms is a comforting thought.
-It means that even if there are many things that we, people, don't know, the answers to many questions (and are not sure of anything) at least *somewhere out there* there the answer to every question (whether it be affirmitive or negative) exists i.e. that ultimately *each proposition is either true or false*.
+It's existence implies that even if there are many things that we, people, don't know, the answers to many questions (and are not sure of anything) at least *somewhere out there* there the answer to every question (whether it be affirmitive or negative) exists i.e. that ultimately *each proposition is either true or false*.
 For this reason, propositions in classical logic can be aptly expressed as functions which output boolean values.

 - We can view primary propositions as simple functions that return a boolean value and don't take any arguments.